MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxsecurity-put_informationtype.md

 </table>

-You should set the <b>IFaxSecurity::InformationType</b> property before you call the <a href="https://msdn.microsoft.com/a8e4a0c4-324a-4337-a69b-c934bc261b34">IFaxSecurity::get_Descriptor</a> method to ensure that you receive the information that you want and to ensure that you request only the information for which you have the appropriate access rights.
-Also, the <b>IFaxSecurity::InformationType</b> property will affect what information is sent to the fax server when you call the <a href="https://msdn.microsoft.com/a016aff7-ca25-4724-b13c-92d31da28a38">IFaxSecurity::Save</a> method.
-If you do not set the <b>IFaxSecurity::InformationType</b> property, it defaults to the flags DACL_SECURITY_INFORMATION, GROUP_SECURITY_INFORMATION, and OWNER_SECURITY_INFORMATION.
+You should set the <b>InformationType</b> property before you read the <a href="https://msdn.microsoft.com/66911dcd-2c46-4ef3-ae77-cb94249e92e3">Descriptor</a> property to ensure that you receive the information that you want and to ensure that you request only the information for which you have the appropriate access rights.
+Also, the <b>InformationType</b> property will affect what information is sent to the fax server when you call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn926944">Save</a> method.
+If you do not set the <b>InformationType</b> property, it defaults to the flags DACL_SECURITY_INFORMATION, GROUP_SECURITY_INFORMATION, and OWNER_SECURITY_INFORMATION.